AmrKhaled05/Data-Science-Project/README.md

 # Data-Science-Project
-## To inastall numpy and pandas run the following command on pycharm terminal
+## To install numpy and pandas run the following command on PyCharm terminal
  pip install numpy pandas